 Robots with low error margins ensure improved quality control and give manufacturers the confidence needed to focus on innovation and improve competitiveness.
 For example, a robot that operates within a margin of +/- 0.1mm significantly reduces the time workers spend on quality checks.
 It also prevents wasting resources in correcting errors.

 Similarly, the accuracy of the robot’s working precision contributes to eliminating errors from employees and, more importantly, occupational accidents.
 As such, robots handle jobs with high accuracy, or reduce errors, eliminate labor accidents and increase quality stability.
-What is urgent is the ability to evaluate and capture the technology of employees to fully realize the benefits of robots
+What is urgent is the ability to evaluate and capture the technology of employees to fully realize the benefits of robots Performance and profit

 Robots that are easy to program and deploy are a competitive advantage in today’s fast-paced manufacturing environment, and products must be cost-effective.
 No need for a tech expert to set up and install production robots means companies will save time on deploying, speeding up productivity and maximizing investment.
 Moreover, manufacturers save the space needed for the robots, once again saving money for valuable real estate costs.